The (theta, wheel)-free graphs Part III: cliques, stable sets and coloring: Introduction

 In this article, all graphs are finite and simple.
 We say that a graph $G$ \emph{contains} a graph $H$ if $H$ is isomorphic to an induced subgraph of $G$, and that $G$ is \emph{$H$-free} if it does not contain $H$.
 For a family of graphs ${\cal H}$, $G$ is \emph{${\cal H}$-free} if for every $H\in {\cal H}$, $G$ is $H$-free.

 A \emph{hole} in a graph is a chordless cycle of length at least 4.
 A \emph{theta} is a graph formed by three paths between the same pair of distinct vertices so that the union of any two of the paths induces a hole.
-A \emph{wheel} is a graph formed by a hole and a node that has at least 3 neighbors in the hole.
+A \emph{wheel} is a graph formed by a hole and a vertex that has at least 3 neighbors in the hole.

 In this series of papers we study (theta, wheel)-free graphs.
 This project is motivated and explained in more detail in Part I of the series~\cite{twf-p1}, where two subclasses of (theta, wheel)-free graphs are studied.
-In Part II of the series~\cite{twf-p2}, we prove a decomposition theorem for (theta, wheel)-free graphs that uses clique cutsets and 2-joins, and use it to obtain a polynomial time recognition algorithm for the class.
+In Part II of the series~\cite{twf-p2}, we prove a decomposition theorem for (theta, wheel)-free graphs that uses clique cutsets and 2-joins, and use it to obtain an $\mathcal O(n^4m)$-time recognition algorithm for the class (where $n$ denotes the number of vertices and $m$ the number of edges of a given graph).
 In this part we use the decomposition theorem from~\cite{twf-p2} to obtain further properties of the graphs in the class and to construct polynomial time algorithms for maximum weight clique, maximum weight stable set, and coloring problems.
 In Part IV of the series~\cite{twf-p4} we show that the induced version of the $k$-linkage problem can be solved in polynomial time for (theta, wheel)-free graphs.